threax/threax-npm-tk/Readme.md

 "import-tsconfig": "threax-npm-tk tsconfig"
 ```

-## Building
-To build run tsc in the root directory.
-This will update all the javascript files.

-To test the local results run `node .\run.js` to run the program.

 ## Artifacts.json
 This file describes how to copy files in a project.
 A typical project comes with a file that looks like the following:
 ```